 How to Train Your Legs With Bodyweight Exercises

 Training the legs is something of a hot topic among athletes.
-Gym goers who ‘skip leg day’ are often referred to unfavourably and for good reason; heck, Google “Skinny Leg Meme.”
+Gym goers who ‘skip leg day’ are often referred to unfavorably and for a good reason; heck, Google “Skinny Leg Meme.”
 Training the legs has knock-on benefits throughout the entire body, whereas leaving them out tends to make you look disproportional and odd.

 And it also makes it much harder to train your legs with bodyweight alone.
-But there are ways to train the legs, even if you don’t have a gym.
+But there are ways to teach the legs, even if you don’t have a gym.
 Read on to discover some of the best of them:

 Speaking of which, box jumps require even more power to launch you high enough into the air, especially if you stack them high.
-This is in some ways just as challenging as a squat, and a great way to build hamstrings, quads, calves, and hips.
+This is in some ways just as challenging as a squat and a great way to build hamstrings, quads, calves, and hips.

 This is simply a lunge where you jump, switch legs in mid-air, and then land with your legs in the opposite position.
-Doing this is a great way to build strength in the hamstrings, and again involves jumping to create more acceleration.
+Doing this is a great way to build strength in the hamstrings and again involves jumping to create more acceleration.

-Single Leg Squat (Pistols)
+Single-Leg Squat (Pistols)

-This exercise falls between a squat and a lunge, and involves stepping out to one side, lunging deep, and then stepping back to the middle, before repeating on the other side.
+This exercise falls between a squat and a lunge and involves stepping out to one side, lunging deep, and then stepping back to the middle before repeating on the other side.

-As triathletes, be mindful that we don’t want to be “trashing” our legs on leg day and do ALL of these exercises, but these are examples that you can knock out at the gym or at home!
+As triathletes, be mindful that we don’t want to be “trashing” our legs on leg day and do ALL of these exercises, but these are examples that you can knock out at the gym or home!